MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Task_4_Collaborate_Using_Pages.md

     ![Screenshot showing pages in bizchat.](../Labs/Media/edit-in-pages.png)

 1. A new **Pages** window will open.
-This is a collaborative space where you and others can work together in real time.
+This is a collaborative space where you and others can work together in real-time.
 To share the Page, type the "@" symbol followed by a colleague’s name.

 1. After adding your colleague, click on their name to give them access.
 They will receive an email notification with a link to collaborate on the Page: